 clinical cases and lead discussions on clinical problem-solving at the second annual SAA Conference: Case-Study Investigations.
 This scholarship provides complimentary registration (or up to $40 reimbursement if registering at the non-SAA member price) for this conference with topics ranging from practice management and pediatrics to cerumen management and amplification.
 Applications are due in January each year.

-- Project Amazon: The Oticon Hearing Foundation partners with the AAA Foundation to underwrite the costs for an
+- Now Available!
+Project Amazon: The Oticon Hearing Foundation partners with the AAA Foundation to underwrite the costs for an

 audiologist and audiology student to join a unique humanitarian mission

 to remote riverfront communities near Parintins, Brazil.
-Applications are generally due each June.
+Applications are due June 15, 2014.

 - Now Available!
 Student Academy of Audiology (SAA) Special Olympics Healthy Hearing (SOHH) Chapter Participation Grants – University SAA chapters participating in local, regional, and/or state SOHH events are encouraged to apply for these grants to offset travel costs.
 Applications are due October 1 and February 1 annually.